brianellin/bsky-mcp-server/README.md

 A [Model Context Protocol](https://modelcontextprotocol.io/) server that connects to [Bluesky](https://bsky.app/) and provides tools to interact with the ATProtocol.

-You can use this MCP server to bring context from various Bluesky / ATProtocol API endpoings directly into the context window of your LLM based application.
-For example, you can add the server to Claude Desktop and then use it as a natural language Bluesky client.
+You can use this MCP server to bring context from various Bluesky / ATProtocol API endpoints directly into the context window of your LLM based application.
+For example, you can add this server to Claude Desktop and then use it as a natural language Bluesky client.

 ## Features & Tools

-- Authentication with Bluesky via environment variables
 - Interact with common Bluesky features via natural language (e.g. "Get recent posts from David Roberts")
 - Fetch and and analyze feeds ("Find me a feed about Seattle and tell me what people are talking about")
 - Fetch and analyze lists of followers ("What types of accounts does Mark Cuban follow?
 Give me a detailed report")